workarea-commerce/workarea/docs/source/articles/seeds.html.md

 ## Seeding a New Development Environment

-To demonstrate seeds, consider the fictional Workarea application <cite>Boardgamz</cite>, newly created within a fresh [Workarea app](create-a-new-app.html).
+To demonstrate seeds, consider a fictional, newly created Workarea application named _Boardgamz_.

 ### Before Seeding